-This variable is the sum of Total Personal Income (weekly) of each resident aged 15 years or older who was present in the household on Census night.
+This variable is the sum of Total personal income (weekly) (INCP) of each resident aged 15 years or older who was present in the household on Census Night.

 How this variable is created

-A variable relating to household income was first used during the 1976 census.
+A variable relating to household income was first used in the 1976 Census.

 No changes have been made to the household income categories for 2021.